isomerpages/moe-cjc/_academic-information/Knowledge Skills/General Paper.md

 Each year, an average of four-five CJC students are accepted into the programme.

 **2\.
 World Philosophy Day Essay Writing Competition**<br>
-An annual philosophy essay writing competition organised in celebration of World Philosophy Day (18 November).
+An annual philosophy essay writing competition organised in celebration of World Philosophy Day (21 November 2024).

 The contemporary philosopher, Anthony Grayling, believes that philosophy should play a useful role in society and public policy (not just in academia).
 This essay writing competition challenges students to use critical thinking, logical reasoning and rational argumentation – characteristic methods of philosophical inquiry and analysis.